kovidgoyal/kitty/docs/graphics-protocol.rst

 emulators ignore APC codes, making it safe to use.

 The control data is a comma-separated list of ``key=value`` pairs.
-The payload is arbitrary binary data, base64-encoded to prevent interoperation problems with legacy terminals that get confused by control codes within an APC code.
+The payload is arbitrary binary data, :rfc:`base64 <4648>` encoded to prevent interoperation problems with legacy terminals that get confused by control codes within an APC code.
 The meaning of the payload is interpreted based on the control data.